lbf-ijs/DiffusiveDynamics/README.md

 ## Installation
 ### Automatic installation
-Download the zip file of the repository (link in the lower right corner).
+Download the [zip file](https://github.com/lbf-ijs/DiffusiveDynamics/archive/master.zip) of the repository.
 Extract the file to any location, open `Install.m` with *Mathematica* and click on the `Run Package` botton in the upper right corner of the notebook.
 This will install and load the `DiffusiveDynamics` package automatically.

 ### Manual installation
 The package can also be installed manually.
 Copy the `DiffusiveDynamics` subdirectory to the `$UserBaseDirectory/Applications` directory.
 The full path to the directory can be obtained (and copied to the clipboard)  by running this *Mathematica* commands: